arkits/archit.xyz/content/posts/sba-cli.md

       - prod
 ```

+This Inventory describes 3 instances of the `demo-service`; running on localhost, dev and prod.

-After defining multiple services in your `config.yaml`, you can refer to a specific service by passing it's name in -S flag.
+After defining multiple services in your Inventory, a specific service can be referred to by passing it's name in the `-S` flag...

 ```bash
 # ./sba-cli info -S <name of a specific service>